Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

-However, a Lindblad operator of this form has the potentially undesirable effect of inducing transitions between vertices whose arcs connect to a common outgoing vertex, a phenomena termed spontaneous moralisation.
+However, a Lindblad operator of this form has the potentially undesirable effect of inducing transitions between vertices whose arcs connect to a common outgoing vertex; a phenomenon termed spontaneous moralisation.
 A demoralisation correction scheme can be applied to arrive at a non-moralising G-QSW (NM-G-QSW), which respects the connectivity of the originating digraph.
 This proceeds by a homomorphic